top of page

 Cast: 2 female-identifying and 1 male-identifying

-Casting notes: All roles are for young people
+Casting notes: All roles are for young peopleand this piece is suitable for secondary school drama groups

 Pulling Weeds